usmankhalid06/PSICA/README.md

-Code for the Proposed Method PSICA
+Code for the Proposed Method PSICA suvbmitted to IEEE Access